Effective for bookings made on or after July 14, 2021.

 1.0 Reservations and Payment

-QEI accepts payment in 4 currencies US dollars (US$), Australian Dollars (AU$), Euros (€) and Pounds Sterling (£).
+QEI accepts payment in 5 currencies US dollars (US$), Australian Dollars (AU$), Euros (€) Pounds Sterling (£) and Canadian dollars (CAD$).
 The currency will be applied based on the location of the client.
 Once the initial deposit/payment has been paid, all subsequent fees/charges will be applied in the same currency.
-Quark reserves the right to adjust prices based on exchange rates without notice.
+QEI reserves the right to adjust prices based on exchange rates without notice.

 QEI is not responsible for any charges levied by third parties or financial institutions and payable by you as a result of credit card or other payment transactions and will not refund or return any fees charged by third parties or financial institutions in connection with payments made by you to QEI